GIScience/climate-action-land-consumption/resources/info/description.md

 A table with proportion of land consumed in a given area of interest.
-Consuming land in this context refers to the sealing of soil with impervious surfaces.
-The output table reports how much soil in an area has been sealed.
+Consuming land in this context refers to the total area taken up by buildings, streets, and other built up areas.
+The output table reports how much land has been concealed and how much soil in an area has been sealed.

-We consider the following land use classes:
+We consider the following land use objects and classes:
 - Buildings: OSM tag `building=*`
 - Parking Lots: OSM tags `amenity=parking` and `parking=surface`.
 This does not include areas used for parking on the side of the street nor parking buildings.
 - Paved Roads: OSM tags `highway=*` and `surface` tags corresponding to paved surfaces.
 When the road surface is not available, we assume the road is paved.